-Competition time for this module is 7.5 hours, phase 1: 2h, phase 2: 3.5 h, phase 3: 2 h.
+Competition time for this module is 7.5 hours, phase 1: 3h, phase 2: 3.5 h, phase 3: 3 h.

-The Independent supplier will bring a functioning sample and all components (with extras) needed to assemble the prototype.
+The Independent supplier will bring a functioning sample and all components (with extras) plus readymade PCB boards for phase 3 (assembly) that is needed to assemble the prototype.
 The individual will have a selection of components to choose from in their design.
 All complex components that may be used will be identified (along with their datasheets) in the Expert’s forum.

 Common fundamental components: